DesconBelgrade/Klimerko/README.md

   - If on Windows, click *Help > About Arduino* to check version
   - If on MacOS, click *Arduino > About Arduino* to check version
   - In case you're on a version older than 1.8.10, simply download [Arduino IDE](https://www.arduino.cc/en/Main/software) again and install it.
-    - If on Windows, choose “*Windows installer, for Windows XP and up*” when downloading
+    - If on Windows, choose “*Windows installer, for Windows 7 and up*” when downloading
 - Go to *Tools* > *Board* > *Boards Manager*
 - Search for “*esp8266*” by *ESP8266 Community*
   -  Even if you already have this installed, you need to have the latest version, so click the **Update** button next to the result if you see it.
 If not, you probably already have the latest version.